AlexOrlek/bacterialBercow/README.md

 # FAQ

-* **How does CuratePlasmids differ from previously published plasmid curation methods?**
+* **How does bacterialBercow differ from previously published plasmid curation methods?**
-I previously published a similar method for plasmid curation ([Orlek _et al._ 2017](https://www.ncbi.nlm.nih.gov/pubmed/28286183)), but compared with CuratePlasmids, the methods in the paper differ in several key ways:
+I previously published a similar method for plasmid curation ([Orlek _et al._ 2017](https://www.ncbi.nlm.nih.gov/pubmed/28286183)), but compared with bacterialBercow, the methods in the paper differ in several key ways:
     * I used MLST rather than rMLST to filter chromosomal accessions.
 MLST loci are more limited as a chromosomal marker since MLST schemes cover fewer taxa.
-    * I used a less stringent and more convoluted approach to decide whether a plasmid sequence was compete: accessions were not required to be annotated as "complete" as long as the title text indicated a "complete" sequence; CuratePlasmids instead excludes any accession that is not annotated as "complete", but does not require explicit mention of completeness in the title text.<br>
+    * I used a less stringent and more convoluted approach to decide whether a plasmid sequence was compete: accessions were not required to be annotated as "complete" as long as the title text indicated a "complete" sequence; bacterialBercow instead excludes any accession that is not annotated as "complete", but does not require explicit mention of completeness in the title text.<br>

-    [Galata _et al._ (2018)](https://academic.oup.com/nar/article/47/D1/D195/5149885) created [PLSDB](https://ccb-microbe.cs.uni-saarland.de/plsdb) using methods similar to those of the CuratePlasmids pipeline.
+    [Galata _et al._ (2018)](https://academic.oup.com/nar/article/47/D1/D195/5149885) created [PLSDB](https://ccb-microbe.cs.uni-saarland.de/plsdb) using methods similar to those of the bacterialBercow pipeline.
 However, methods of Galata _et al._ differ somewhat; notably:
-    * Although rMLST loci are used to filter chromosomal sequences, in contrast to methods of CuratePlasmids, sequences with up to 5 rMLST loci are included in the database.
-However, according to a recent review article ([di Cenzo & Finan 2017](https://mmbr.asm.org/content/81/3/e00019-17)), a plasmid-like sequence encoding one or more ribosomal loci should actually be considered a "chromid", which is biologically distinct from a plasmid ([Harrison _et al._ 2010](https://www.ncbi.nlm.nih.gov/pubmed/20080407)).
-CuratePlasmids makes a distinction between plasmids and chromids whereas PLSDB does not.
+    * Although rMLST loci are used to filter chromosomal sequences, in contrast to methods of bacterialBercow, sequences with up to 5 rMLST loci are included in the database.
+However, according to a recent review article ([di Cenzo & Finan 2017](https://mmbr.asm.org/content/81/3/e00019-17)), a plasmid-like sequence encoding one or more ribosomal loci should actually be considered a "chromid", which is biologically distinct from a plasmid ([Harrison _et al._ 2010](https://www.ncbi.nlm.nih.gov/pubmed/20080407)). bacterialBercow makes a distinction between plasmids and chromids whereas PLSDB does not.
     * PLSDB excludes all duplicate sequences (any sequences with a [mash distance](https://mash.readthedocs.io/en/latest/index.html) of 0).
-By default, CuratePlasmids excludes identical sequences except those with different metadata (biosample accession id, submitter name and owner name all different).
+By default, bacterialBercow excludes identical sequences except those with different metadata (biosample accession id, submitter name and owner name all different).
 The latter are likely to represent interesting cases of transmission of short conserved plasmids.
 Information on all duplicates is recorded.
 There is the option to exclude all identical sequences.
-* **Are there any caveats I should be aware of when using CuratePlasmids?**
-CuratePlasmids relies on NCBI annotation for plasmid topology information (circular / linear).
+* **Are there any caveats I should be aware of when using bacterialBercow?** bacterialBercow relies on NCBI annotation for plasmid topology information (circular / linear).
 Ideally, a plasmid annotated as 'complete' and 'linear' should be a genuine linear plasmid, but the topology annotation should probably be treated cautiously; a 'linear' plasmid could represent a circular plasmid that failed to circularise after assembly.

 # Acknowledgements

 I am grateful to Dr Keith Jolley informing me about programmatic access to the rMLST database and for pointing me towards [ConFindr](https://olc-bioinformatics.github.io/ConFindr/) software, which implements programmatic access.
-The `database_setup.py` executable used in CuratePlasmids is based on a script from ConFindr.
+The `database_setup.py` executable used in bacterialBercow is based on a script from ConFindr.

 # License